About Our Retreats

 Because of on-going construction we only have room for 5 retreatants in any of our advertised retreats at this time.

-We require that all prospective participants not use cannabis.
-Cannibis is a substance that blocks the user's ability to synchronize body and mind which is a fundamental component of our practice.
+Additionally we require that all prospective participants not use cannabis.
+Trungpa Rinpoche was very clear in his instructions that cannabis is a substance that blocks the user's ability to synchronize body and mind which is a fundamental component of our practice.
+Cannabis use is not recommended.

 Dzogchen Meditation Center is a small, privately owned and operated retreat center not connected with any religious organization.
 All retreats are closed to the general public.
 Attendence at closed retreats is based on previous training and the ability of participants to follow retreat guidelines and protocals at DMC.
 Dzogchen Meditation Center reserves the right to deny training opportunities to anyone who cannot follow these retreat guidelines.